 Suits one and all

 One of the key benefits of Pilates is that nearly anyone can do it.
 Beginners and people who may not have exercised for a long time can start with basic, gentle exercises.
 Once you’ve mastered these, you can progress to more robust classes with more advanced moves and stretches.
 Everyone from top athletes to elderly or overweight people can enjoy the health benefits of Pilates.
+Even people with painful health conditions can benefit from exercises which strengthening the muscles in the pelvic floor.
+These conditions can vary from herniated discs to hemorrhoids.

 Health benefits of Pilates